RaffaeleGalliera/Kozel100/README.md

 5. Appointment Management: Insert an appointment with a note, a date, every partecipating user and the customer which it refers.

-6. Every user as his personal agenda  -made with JavaScript FullCalendar plugin https://fullcalendar.io/ -
+6. Every user has his personal agenda  -made with JavaScript FullCalendar plugin https://fullcalendar.io/ -

 7. Insert tags for each customer, even add them massivly, selecting customers from the customer list.
 Browse customer lists as point 2.